Kilichbek/Cancer-Detection-in-Matlab/README.md

 # Prostate Cancer Detection

-This is a term project during my course PATTERN RECOGNITION at Sejong University (Spring 2019).
-The aim of this project to apply different methods and techniques that we had acquired throught the semester to the real world problem.
-For this purpose, we build a robust system which correctly identifies whether the prostate tissue sample is malignant or benign.
+This is a term project during my course **Pattern Recognition** at Sejong University (Spring 2019).
+The aim of this project is to apply different methods and techniques that we had acquired throught the semester to the real world problem.
+For this purpose, we build a robust system which correctly identifies whether the prostate tissue sample is *malignant* or *benign*.

 ## Dataset